Wilfred/difftastic/docs/parser.md

 ## Getting started with Tree-sitter

-For official notes see the official guide on [Creating parsers](https://tree-sitter.github.io/tree-sitter/creating-parsers).
+For detailed introduction see the official guide on [Creating parsers](https://tree-sitter.github.io/tree-sitter/creating-parsers).

 Essentially, we define relevant language rules in `grammar.js`, based on which Tree-sitter generates parser code (under `src/`).
 In some cases, we want to write